kunal-o-0/EduTrack/README.md

   - No information except personal info can be modified by student
 - Staff and Admin:
   - They can register themselves and login to system
-  - After login all sections are same as that of student's dashboard only difference is that data is can be modified also.
+  - After login, all the sections are same as that of student's dashboard, only difference is that the data can be modified also.
-  - There is one more section named "students" that gives list of students and new student can be regiestered into system.\
+  - There is one more section named "students" that gives list of students and new student can be regiestered into system.
 That was about what actually the flow is.

 ## Technologies and tools used :hammer_and_wrench: